 Can a Landlord Deny an Emotional Support Animal?

-All this aside, you really do need your emotional support animal.
-But what if your landlord says that’s not allowed, period?
-Do they have the right to deny an ESA?
-Under the laws of the FHA, landlords cannot legally deny emotional support animals unless they are completely unreasonable.
+Under the laws of the Fair Housing Act (FHA), landlords cannot legally deny emotional support animals unless they are completely unreasonable.
 They can’t deny housing to a person with any sort of disability, either mental, emotional, or physical.
 They are required by law to make reasonable accommodations for ESAs.
-So you may need to go through a business like US Service Animals to prove your ESA is legitimate.
+To be protected under these laws, you’ll need to obtain a legitimate ESA letter.

 The Fair Housing Act and ESAs